 Within just two months, we had more than doubled the sales teams’ output and increased monthly sales by 45%.
 It wasn’t rocket science—we just focused on output, rather than their sales numbers.

 Higher sales prospecting output will always lead to higher sales.
 They are directly connected, and more importantly, output is much easier to manage and track.
 There is always an excuse for lower sales in a month, but there is never an excuse for not making one’s dials or not asking for introductions.

 So, the very simple solution to doubling a sales teams’ output is to focus completely on that output to provide the team with a prospecting playbook.

 How do you increase sales output at your organization?
 Please share below.

-Written by Marc Wayshak, author of the book Game Plan Selling. which shares the sales system developed through his sales training in Boston.
+Written by Marc Wayshak, author of the book Game Plan Selling. which shares the sales system developed through his sales management training in Boston.